NATURE MORTE, 1912

 His studio was sold at auction on 17 June 1966 at the Palais Galliera.
 In 1983, a retrospective of 120 paintings was held at the Musée d’art moderne de Troyes.

-Waddington’s International Art department presents a rich diversity of original artworks from the Old Masters to the 21st century from art centres around the world.
-We are the leading auction house in Canada showcasing International art from collections primarily in Canada and an ever-increasing number of works of art arriving from collections outside of Canada.
-The combination of our expertise and our expansive global network ensures the highest standards of authentication and research.
+Waddington’s International Art department presents a rich diversity of original artworks from the Old Masters to the 21st century from around the world.
+We are the leading Canadian auction house showcasing International art from collections in Canada and an ever-increasing number of works of art from collections outside of Canada.
+The combination of our expertise and our global network ensures the highest standards of authentication and research.
 Rare and important paintings, drawings, sculptures, fine prints and photographs are offered in themed auctions such as American, British, Continental, Modern and Old Masters.